dbt-labs/dbt-utils/README.md

     - else_value: Value to use if comparison fails, default is 0

 #### unpivot ([source](macros/sql/unpivot.sql))
-This macro pivots values from columns to rows.
+This macro "un-pivots" values from columns to rows.

 Usage:
 ```